rwynn/monstache-site/src/config.md

 string (default "")

-When mongo-pem-file is given monstache will use the given file path to add a local certificate to x509 cert pool when connecting to mongodb.
-This should only be used when mongodb is configured with SSL enabled.
+When mongo-pem-file is given monstache will use the given file path to add a local certificate to x509 cert pool when connecting to MongoDB.
+This should only be used when MongoDB is configured with SSL enabled.

 ## mongo-validate-pem